JamesBissick/HackerNews/README.md

 # HackerNews

-  A iOS/macOS client for HackerNews made in SwiftUI
+  An iOS/macOS client for HackerNews made in SwiftUI

 ![](Documentation/preview.png)